-Despite this, American’s, in general, consider Mexico to be safer frequenting all-inclusive resorts that are severely guarded.
+Despite this, American’s, in general, consider Mexico to be safer, frequenting all-inclusive resorts that are severely guarded.
 Guess what; it’s no different in Colombia!
 Colombia has made great strides to lower their crime rates, and they value tourism – they protect tourism.
 Does this mean that you are 100% safe – no. But you are also not 100% safe anywhere in the world.

-For clarity, let’s compare crime rates of America to Colombia.
+For clarity, let’s compare the crime rates of America to Colombia.
 I’ll let you be the judge here.
 But unless you struggle with math, it’s evident that while Colombia has a higher rate of “violent crime” and “violent international crime,” America is no safe haven for anyone.
 The numbers speak for themselves, and crime exists everywhere globally.

-Crime rates aside, let’s get on with what’s so fantastic about Colombia, why you should consider it and why I will visit again.
+Crime rates aside, let’s get on with what’s so fantastic about Colombia, why you should consider it, and why I will visit again.

 Why Travel to Bogota Colombia?